yasbir-singh/beerTempMonitor/README.md

 # printingOutput.java
-this class will compare our collected data to our safe range of temperature and if the temperature shifts from that range it will generate a warning.
+* This class will compare our collected data to our safe range of temperature and if the temperature shifts from that range it will generate a warning.

 # testTemperature.java
-* this class is performing automatic testing of the project specifically my checkTemprature method in class printingOutput.java
+* This class is performing automated testing of the project specifically my checkTemprature method in class printingOutput.java
-* i have added one case to test this code
+* I have added one case to test this code

 # What you could have done better if we had given you 2 months to build this solution, instead of 2 days.
 * I could implement a good GUI with this.
 * I could have added an option for different types of beer in the same container.
+* Multiple test case for automated testing.
 * In two months could have done pretty much anything.